 - Children at 12 months – the first dose of mumps vaccine is given as the MMR combination vaccine.

 - Children at 18 months of age – the second dose of mumps vaccine is given as the MMRV combination vaccine.

 - All children under 10 years of age can receive the free National Immunisation Program vaccines.

-- Young people 10 to 19 years of age, of families who currently receive family assistance payments between 1 January 2016 to 31 December 2017 can receive the free National Immunisation Program vaccines.
+- Young people aged 10 to 19 years, from families who currently receive family assistance payments between 1 January 2016 to 31 December 2017, can receive the free National Immunisation Program vaccines.